Note: SimpliSafe now offers self-monitoring.

 The SimpliSafe App

 The SimpliSafe app offers the same features as the Ring app, allowing you to control your security system, check out what’s happening on livestreams, get notifications, and review footage.
-Like the Ring app, the SimpliSafe app has a decent 3.3 star rating from the Google Play store.
-The app took a slight dip to 3.1 on the Apple store, a bit lower than I’d like.
+Recently, the SimpliSafe app got an influx of good reviews, bringing its ratings up to a 4.8 in the Apple store and a 3.9 in the Google Play store.

 Top System App